chriskonnertz/string-calc/README.md

 }
 ```

-In the example an exception of class `StringCalcException` will be thrown,
+In the example an exception with class `StringCalcException` will be thrown,
 because the `min` method has to be called with one parameter at least.
-Exceptions of the type `StringCalcException`
+Exceptions with the type `StringCalcException`
 are usually thrown when grammar or syntax of a given term are invalid.
 They have two additional properties: `position`
 is an integer telling you where the problem occurred in the term, and `subject` is a string that might contain
 additional data, **especially raw user input that you should never print to a website without encoding it via `htmlentities()`!**